 Elizabeth was not so certain.
 She provided Charlotte an abbreviated version of the gentleman’s proposal, but at much as Elizabeth wished for a second opportunity to know Mr. Darcy better, she doubted the gentleman would be so inclined.
 Who would believe that the always-practical Elizabeth Bennet would succumb to Mr. Darcy’s pretty words of devotion?

-Her family welcomed her with surprised exclamations, but they readily accepted her excuse of Sir William’s upcoming return to Kent as the reason for Elizabeth’s early departure.
+Her relations welcomed her with surprised exclamations, but they readily accepted her excuse of Sir William’s upcoming return to Kent as the reason for Elizabeth’s early departure.

 “I could not subject Charlotte to another banishment to Mr. Collins’ quarters,” she said with a mischievous shutter.
 “This way, Maria can move in with Charlotte, and Sir William may have the smaller bedroom.”